-Anyone Shouting ‘Allahu Akbar’ Will Be Shot By Snippers, Venice Mayor Claims
+Anyone Shouting ‘Allahu Akbar’ Will Be Shot, Venice Mayor Claims

-Anyone who shouts “Allahu Akbar” in Venice will be shot by snippers, it’s mayor has threatened.
+Anyone who shouts “Allahu Akbar” in Venice will be shot by snippers, the city’s mayor has threatened.

 The right-wing mayor of the Italian city, Luigi Brugnaro, reportedly made the threat at a conference in Rimini, who week after the Barcelona terror attack and claimed: “Anyone who shouts Allahu Akbar in St Mark’s Square can expect to be gunned down by snipers within four paces.”